 I know so many people are looking for egg-free breakfasts and these are a great option!
 Easy to make, can be made ahead for the week, and will keep you full.
 Pair them with a side of veggies and you have an easy meal.

 I made these multiple times to try out different options.
 Frozen and fresh blueberries both work the same.
 The ones in this picture were frozen and I used fresh the time before that.
 You can use fresh or dried sage.
-I like the subtleness of dried sage, but my husband loves the fresh.
+I like the subtleness of dried sage, but fresh is also great.
 I'll write measurements for both in the recipe.

 Low FODMAP and Whole30